charlottebrf/cs-fundamentals/README.md

 `git@github.com:charlottebrf/cs-fundamentals.git`

 ## Usage
+Navigate to the main repository:
+`cd data-structures-exercises`

 Run the Clojure Tests:

-`cd data-structures-exercises
-lein test`
+`lein test`

 ## Description
 **The first kata, fifo,** explores the concept of [queues](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)).
 It creates and manages the size of its queues via custom methods: to create a new queue, check its size, pop and push functions.